 Briefing lesson (1 hour) This lesson introduces the focus experimental skills to be developed.
 It also introduces any content needed for your learners to understand the experiment being carried out in the Lab lesson.
-Lab lesson (1 hour) Option 1 - run the experiment Option 2 - virtual experiment This lesson allows the experiment to This lesson allows your learners to be run with your learners, providing an complete a virtual experiment, opportunity to practise the providing an opportunity to practise experimental skills introduced in the the experimental skills introduced Briefing lesson. in the Briefing lesson.
+Lab lesson (1 hour) Option 1 - run the experiment Option 2 - virtual experiment This lesson allows the experiment to This lesson allows your learners to complete a virtual experiment, be run with your learners, providing an providing an opportunity to practise opportunity to practise the experimental skills introduced in the the experimental skills introduced Briefing lesson. in the Briefing lesson.
 Debriefing lesson (1 hour) This lesson consolidates and builds on the progress learners have made.
 In some cases, it will also provide the opportunity to practise extended writing skills.